Vice President of the United States: Residence

 The home of the vice president was designated in 1974, when Congress established Number One Observatory Circle as the official temporary residence of the vice president of the United States.
 In 1966, Congress, concerned about safety and security, and mindful of the increasing responsibilities of the office, allotted money ($75,000) to fund construction of a residence for the vice president, but implementation stalled.
 After eight years, the decision was revised, and One Observatory Circle was then designated for the vice president.
-Up until the change, vice presidents lived in homes, apartments, or hotels, and were compensated more like cabinet members and members of Congress, receiving only a housing allowance.
+Up until the change, vice presidents lived in rented homes, apartments, or hotels, mostly in Washington, D.C., and were compensated more like cabinet members and members of Congress, receiving only a housing allowance.

 The three-story Queen Anne style mansion was built in 1893 on the grounds of the U.S. Naval Observatory in Washington, D.C. to serve as residence for the superintendent of the Observatory.
 In 1923, the residence was reassigned to be the home of the Chief of Naval Operations (CNO), which it was until it was turned over to the office of the vice president fifty years later.